A deep dive into the HubSpot AI CRM: Features, pricing and complementary tools (2026)

 -

-Breeze Agents: These are the new AI "teammates" designed to take on entire jobs by themselves, like answering support tickets or finding new sales leads.
+Breeze Agents: These are the AI teammates designed to take on specific roles, like assisting with support tickets or identifying new sales leads.

 -